Select Page

 From the data and experience, we know that a small number of people can contribute to a larger, disproportionate number of encounters with public safety agencies.
 A couple of examples highlight this point.

-• This past fall, downtown businesses identified a small group of neighbors who they repeatedly had interactions with that made their employees or customers feel less safe.
+• Downtown businesses identified a small group of neighbors who they repeatedly had interactions with that made their employees or customers feel less safe.
 These neighbors, less than 10 total, had been detained in jail dozens of times each over the last year and also had many complex needs – from housing instability to mental health.

 • One neighbor called 9-1-1 over 400 times in a one-month period and had complex needs around substance use that were driving his calls for service.
 This same neighbor contributed to 155 interactions with DCSD staff.